jorge-mendes-dev/landing-mendestech/README.md

 ## 🛠 Scripts

-- yarn start - start the app. open in [local](http://localhost:3000).
+- `yarn start` - start the app. open in [local](http://localhost:3000).
-- yarn generate - execute the script to generate new components.
+- `yarn generate` - execute the script to generate new components.
-- yarn build - execute the script to build the application.
+- `yarn build` - execute the script to build the application.
-- yarn test - execute the Jest test suite.
+- `yarn test` - execute the Jest test suite.
-- yarn eject - This is a one-way operation.
+- `yarn eject` - This is a one-way operation.
 Once you eject, you can’t go back - remove the single build dependency from your project.
-- yarn commit - commit changes with Husky and commitizen | type `git commit` works too.
+- `yarn commit` - commit changes with Husky and commitizen | type `git commit` works too.
-- yarn lint - use prettier to verify files on your app.
+- `yarn lint` - use prettier to verify files on your app.
-- yarn format - use prettier to format files on your app.
+- `yarn format` - use prettier to format files on your app.

 ## ⚙️ How to use the structure

 For using the structure as a second origin use the follow lines:

-- git remote add structure git@github.com:Jorge-Bill/blog-cra.git
+- `git remote add structure git@github.com:Jorge-Bill/blog-cra.git`

 On first time pull request

-- git pull structure HEAD:master --allow-unrelated-histories
+- `git pull structure HEAD:master --allow-unrelated-histories`

 After the first pull request

-- git pull structure HEAD:master
+- `git pull structure HEAD:master`

 ## 💾 SET Husky hoooks

+- `yarn husky install`

+If any of yours hook is not working, you can make them execute with:

-- yarn husky install
+- `yarn husky add .husky/hook-name`

 ## 🖥 ENV VARIABLES